nosajio/writing/recreational-outrage-is-toxic-2017-08-22.md

 > [1] Here's the paper: http://gabriel-zucman.eu/files/PSZ2017.pdf
 > <cite>– [Hacker News user cs702](https://news.ycombinator.com/item?id=15060604)</cite>

 Finding a new reason to be outraged is easy.
 Literally anybody can do that.
-We have to start making an effort to understand how the world works and use that understanding to make it better.
+We have to start making an effort to understand how the world works and use that understanding to make the world better.